tetris245/ULTRAbc/README.md

  - FUSAM maintainer has refused to insert the language versions of UBC
  - In reaction to this unfair decision, UBC loading via FUSAM adds 3 buttons on the Login screen, so you can click on the appropriate button to load the English, Chinese or Spanish version of UBC

-** Recommended procedures **
+**Recommended procedures**

 To use UBC in English or Chinese, I recommend the PCM mod created by Likolisu, a Chinese friend: https://github.com/awdrrawd/liko-Plugin-Repository

-To use UBC in English, Chinese or Spanish, the below methodes are also available and I recommend the TM/VM way.
+To use UBC in English, Chinese or Spanish, the below methodes are also available, the TM/VM way is the easiest one.

 **Methode with Tampermonkey or ViolentMonkey** - links to the ULTRAbc loader: